GuidanceMantras/GuidanceMantras/README.md

 - In total, you can write at-least 10 different exams in 5 years for minimum 30,000 positions

-### Department specific exams in a state with specific degree
+### Department specific exams in a state with a specific degrees
 - Do not write for department specific exams without having specific degrees in most of the time
 - Agriculture officer (called once in 5 years for minimum 400 positions with B.Sc AG degree)
 - Forest officer (called once in 5 years for minimum 400 positions with B.Sc Forestry degree)